 There are maps, equipment, and communication devices scattered all throughout the room.
 You can hear the constant chatter of people talking in an undertone processing and assessing the information they are receiving.
 It’s the stereotypical picture of a “war room” and all of its associated activity.

-While your projects are most likely not life and death, does your IT project plan include setting up a war room?
+While your projects are most likely not life and death, you should consider updating your project planning software and schedule to add the tasks for setting up a war room.
 We’ll discuss when a war room should be included in your plan and how it should be set up to maximize the effectiveness of this concept.

 When Should a War Room be Included in Your IT Project Plan?

 There are a number of different types of projects and scenarios that will present themselves to you and your team that would necessitate having a war room.
 For example:

 Your team has been working for the past 9 months on a substantial upgrade to the software product your company maintains.
 It has gone through design, build, and testing.
 All lights are green and you have now scheduled a date for this application to move into the production environment.
 This is a great opportunity to include a war room in your plans.

 It’s important to have all-hands-on deck during such a deployment.
 Have a representative there from each department, group, and subgroup that is responsible for monitoring the progress of the successful deployment.
 They should be responsible for monitoring their own team and reporting to the larger group accordingly.